 * * *

-If you're interested in pagan/magical fantasy, science fantasy, horror, weird horror - or that channelled tradition I mentioned in the opening paragraph - do visit my personal site by clicking here, or go directly to my publishing site by clicking here.
+If you're interested in pagan/magical fantasy, science fiction/fantasy, horror, weird horror - or that channelled tradition I mentioned in the opening paragraph - do visit my personal site by clicking here, or go directly to my publishing site by clicking here.